 How do I become a diabetes care and education specialist?

 They most often work within accredited or recognized diabetes education programs.
-This means that the diabetes care and education program has met requirements set forth by the Centers for Medicare & Medicaid Services and can bill for diabetes self-management training through two different codes: G0108 and G0109, which are for individual and group diabetes care and education.
+Learn more about ADCES’ Diabetes Education Accreditation Program.
+This means that the diabetes care and education program has met requirements set forth by the Centers for Medicare & Medicaid Services and can bill for diabetes self-management training through two different billing codes: G0108 and G0109, which are for individual and group diabetes care and education.